BLUR: A Bi-Level Optimization Approach for LLM Unlearning: Experiment

 In~\textbf{Table~\ref{tab:muse_news}}, we provide examples of model responses after unlearning with different schemes, compared to the ground truth.
 For the forget set, the goal is to unlearn the \textit{Answer} while for the retain set, the objective is to generate a response that matches the \textit{Answer}.
 These visualizations show that BLUR--NPO delivers the best results, accurately responding to questions from the retain set while providing non-informative responses to questions from the forget set.
 However, all other unlearning methods either fail to provide fully correct answers for the retain set or are unable to decline answering questions from the forget set.

-\underline{WMDP.} \textbf{Table~\ref{tab:wmdp}} compares our algorithms, BLUR--NPO and BLUR--RMU, with RMU, NPO, and SimNPO on the WMDP benchmark.
+\underline{WMDP.} \textbf{Table~\ref{tab:wmdp}} compares our algorithms, BLUR--NPO and BLUR--RMU, with RMU, NPO, SimNPO, and NGDiff--RMU on the WMDP benchmark.
 Recall that BLUR--NPO is the specification of the retain loss in~\eqref{eq:cross} and the forget objective in~\eqref{eq:npo}.
-Also, the BLUR--RMU leverages the loss function developed in the RMU algorithm.
+Also, the BLUR--RMU and NGDiff--RMU leverage the loss function developed in the RMU algorithm.
 As shown, BLUR--NPO and BLUR--RMU outperform \textit{all} other methods in unlearning efficiency.
 BLUR--NPO performs better than NPO and SimNPO but is less effective than RMU in utility preservation.
-Interestingly, BLUR--RMU achieves the same performance as RMU on the retain set, while significantly outperforming RMU on unlearning efficacy.
+Interestingly, BLUR--RMU achieves roughly the same performance as RMU and NGDiff--RMU on the retain set, while significantly outperforming RMU on unlearning efficacy.
 These results highlight the effectiveness of our approach relative to previously proposed algorithms.
-To visualize better, we compute the average accuracy of WMDP-Bio and WMDP-Cyber and then plot it vs. the accuracy of MMLU in~\textbf{Fig~\ref{fig:trade-off_wmdp}}.
+To visualize better, we compute the average accuracy of WMDP-Bio and WMDP-Cyber and then plot it vs. the accuracy of MMLU in~\textbf{Fig.~\ref{fig:trade-off_wmdp}}.